tylertitsworth/5th-age-srd/Classes/Cleric.md

 #### Epic Feat

-You gain a different positive relationship point each day with a random deific relationship, purely because the deity has realized you know something they need to know.
-It changes every day and it might contradict your usual deific relationships.
+You gain a different positive relationship point each full recovery with a random deific relationship, purely because the deity has realized you know something they need to know.
+It changes every full recovery and it might contradict your usual deific relationships.

 ---